Curriculum & Instruction

 Cincinnati, Ohio 45221-0627

-The Master of Education in Curriculum and Instruction is designed for in-service educators who are interested in planning, developing, implementing, and evaluating their educational programs in school and non-school settings.
+The Master of Education in Curriculum and Instruction is designed for in-service educators who are interested in planning developing implementing and evaluating their educational programs in school and non-school settings.
+Graduates of this program will be prepared for the careers listed below.
+All opportunities may not be listed.

 If an applicant is admitted to the Masters of Education in Curriculum and Instruction-On Campus (C&I), they will be assigned a faculty advisor who will provide guidance and expertise throughout their program of study.
 The applicant will receive information about their faculty advisor in their admission letter that will be uploaded to the UC application portal.
 Applicants should contact their faculty advisor via email as soon as possible.
 The faculty advisor will create a plan of study during the applicants first meeting and will go over information regarding registration and enrollment.